ACT: Respondent Does NOT Serve Payment Schedule within Time after receipt of s19(2) Notice

-If the claimant is paid the full amount claimed by the due date of payment, the payment process under the Act is complete.
+If the claimant is paid the full amount claimed by the due date for payment, the payment process under the Act is complete.

 If payment has not been made, the claimant having fulfilled the pre-adjudication notification requirements of the Act may now prepare the adjudication application.

-Secure in the knowledge that the respondent is being effectively punished by the Act for not providing written responses to the payment claim, the claimant still needs to satisfy the adjudicator of certain key components in any claim, including:
+To be successful in adjudication, the claimant still needs to satisfy the adjudicator of certain key components of its claim, including:

-- The payment claim and s19(2) notice was served on the respondent's normal place of business or otherwise as specified in any contract and within the time requirements of the Act;
+- The payment claim and s19(2) notice were served on the respondent at its normal place of business or otherwise as specified in any contract and within the time requirements of the Act;

-- There was a construction contract in existence between the parties for work in the State of A.C.T.;
+- There was a construction contract in existence between the parties for work in the Australian Capital Territory;

 - Work was performed under the contract which remains unpaid;